arf-berkeley/bruker-xrf-ppm-plot/README.md

 \* Not affiliated with Bruker Elemental

 ## Features
-- Imports Bruker XRF results CSV files
+- Imports Bruker XRF Results.csv files
-- Automatically parses data from the most recent calibration block
+- Automatically parses data from the most recent Methods calibration block
 - Converts Methods calibration weight % to parts per million (PPM) and LOD=0
 - Display the results as a formatted table
 - Provides an interactive biplot with selectable X and Y axes